hepplerj/jasonheppler.org/content/page/social.md

 url: /social-media/
 ---

-The primary space to find my shorter posts, links, and photos is at [social.jasonheppler.org](https://social.jasonheppler.org).
-You can follow me on Micro.blog, which I recommend as an alternative to Twitter, Instagram, and other centrally hosted social media platforms.
-You can still follow me on Twitter @[jaheppler](https://twitter.com/jaheppler), which receives updates from [social.jasonheppler.org](https://social.jasonheppler.org).
+You can find my shorter posts, links, and photos at [social.jasonheppler.org](https://social.jasonheppler.org).
+I'm usually [on micro.blog](https://micro.blog/jaheppler), which I recommend as an alternative to Twitter, Instagram, and other centrally hosted social media platforms.
+I'm no longer actively on [Twitter](https://twitter.com/jaheppler), but you can sometimes find me on [Mastodon](https://historians.social/@jaheppler).